 MBD is in most instances seen in chronic alcoholics, and as such the epidem...

-Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of defect in fibrillin 1 gene with affected patients are tall with disproportionate long extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic lens dis...
+Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of defect in fibrillin 1 gene.
+The affected patients are tall with long disproportionate extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic lens dis...

 Marine-Lenhart syndrome refers to a variant of Graves' disease where there are coexistent autonomous thyroid nodules.
 It is better described as Graves' disease with coexistent with multinodular goiter or nodular Graves' disease 1, as most authors consider it a distinct sub-entity of Graves’ .

-May-Thurner syndrome refers to a chronic compression of the left common iliac vein (CIV) against the lumbar vertebrae by the overlying right common iliac artery with or without to deep venous thrombosis 2.
+May-Thurner syndrome refers to a chronic compression of the left common iliac vein (CIV) against the lumbar vertebrae by the overlying right common iliac artery (CIA), with or without deep venous thrombosis 2.